andycandrea/andycandrea.github.io/_posts/2016-05-03-ready-player-one.md

 of the decade prior to my birth.
 In practice, though, many references were either well-explained (the setting of [Zork](https://en.wikipedia.org/wiki/Zork)) or extremely well-known (how to play Pacman).
-Cline also did a great job of throwing in references to elements more modern geek culture, like *Firefly*, *World of Warcraft* or [Wil Wheaton](https://en.wikipedia.org/wiki/Wil_Wheaton).[^2] Further, he managed to take his references from varying media including video games, movies and television, which helped to prevent anything from feeling stale.
+Cline also did a great job of throwing in references to elements of more modern geek culture, like *Firefly*, *World of Warcraft* or [Wil Wheaton](https://en.wikipedia.org/wiki/Wil_Wheaton).[^2] Further, he managed to take his references from varying types of media including games, movies and television, which helped to prevent references to any one form from feeling stale.

 Due to Wade's independent nature and the book's first-person perspective, I felt that I didn't get to spend much time with the supporting characters.
 Somehow, though, each of the other main characters—or my perspectives of them, at least—managed to grow as the book progressed.
-I will admit that I was somewhat surprised by Cline's decision to transform Wade from physically overweight to physically fit.
-It seemed at first to make him somewhat more generic as a protagonist, though I soon learned that his physical transformation served a specific purpose later in the story.
+I will admit that I was initially surprised by Cline's decision to transform Wade from physically overweight to physically fit.
+At first, it seemed to make him somewhat more generic as a protagonist, though I later learned that his physical transformation would serve a plot point later in the story.

 ## The Neutral :neutral_face: